pajorn/arduino-cube-renderer/README.md

 ### Adding rotation
 From here, I saw two clear methods to implement pitch and yaw.
 Either rotate the screen plane, or rotate the world objects.

 As I chose this method simply because I came up with it and not because it is the best way, the easiest way I saw to implement view angles was to rotate the points in the world.
-This is because it means we are still calculating intersection with the XZ-plane, which is merely when y = 0.
-To rotate the screen plane, it seemed the only way would be to find a method to calculate intersection between a line and an arbitrary plane, which sounded like a whole lot more effort.
+This is because it means we are still calculating intersection with the XZ-plane, which is merely when y = 0 and, thus, far easier to do.
+To rotate the screen plane, it seemed the only way to project a point to this plane would be to find a method to calculate intersection between a line and an arbitrary plane, which sounded like a whole lot more effort.

-In order to actually do the rotations, the points in space are firstly adjusted to have the camera position as their origin.
+In order to actually perform the rotations, the points in space are firstly adjusted to have the camera position as their origin.
 They are then rotated about the Z-axis to implement yaw, followed by a rotation about the X-axis to implement pitch.
 The origin adjustment is then undone and the projection is done as described earlier.
+To aid visualisation, the 3D graph linked above may be of assistance.